backstage/backstage/docs/getting-started/configuration.md

               );
             }
-            // Split the email into the local part and the domain.
+            // Split the email into the local part and the domain. const [localPart, domain] = profile.email.split('@');

-            // You can use the email domain and verify that it belongs to your own org
-            // e.g. acme.org.
-It is recommended to include this kind of check for security. const [localPart, _] = profile.email.split('@');
+            // Next we verify the email domain.
+It is recommended to include this
+            // kind of check if you don't look up the user in an external service. if (domain !== 'acme.org') {
+              throw new Error('Login failed, user email domain check failed');
+            }

             // By using `stringifyEntityRef` we ensure that the reference is formatted correctly const userEntityRef = stringifyEntityRef({